Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

         case _:
             return "<invalid email-address>"
 ```
+While this is most certainly an overkill in this example, it allows you to customise pattern matching to a large
+extend, and it can become very handy if you are writing a library, say.

-Naturally, you can have a fully equipped `Email`-class, which just happens to _also_ support strings in its
+Naturally, you can have a fully fledged `Email`-class, which just happens to _also_ support strings in its
-deconstructor, or even widen the range of accepted objects further:
+extractor, or even widen the range of accepted objects further:
 ```python
 class Email: